mdx-js/mdx/docs/advanced/retext-plugins.md

-# Using Retext Plugins
+# Using retext Plugins

-[Retext][] plugins are really useful, but MDX can't convert the syntax tree to retext because it wouldn't be possible to convert it back to remark.
-This means that we can't use retext plugins directly. [remarkjs/remark#224][]
+[retext][] plugins are really useful, but MDX can’t convert the syntax tree to retext because it wouldn’t be possible to convert it back to [remark][].
+This means that we can’t use retext plugins directly, see [remarkjs/remark#224][] for more info.

-Luckily, it's possible to build a custom plugin that visits all text nodes using [unist-util-visit][] and process them using retext:
+Luckily, it’s possible to build a custom plugin that visits all text nodes using [`unist-util-visit`][visit] and process them using retext:

 ```js
 const visit = require('unist-util-visit')